MicrosoftDocs/ai-builder/ai-builder-docs/previewability-scenarios.md

 ## Block preview scenarios

 The environment administrator can decide to hide accesses to preview features.
-In the Power Platform Admin Center in **Settings > Features**, a toggle lets you specify whether preview features are displayed.
+In the Power Platform admin center in **Settings > Features**, a toggle lets you specify whether preview features are displayed.

 ## FAQ